 Motivational Interviewing and Motivational Enhancement

 Motivational Interviewing (MI) is a person-centered clinical method often used when a client is reluctant or apathetic about their ability to change.
-This method is specifically designed to strengthen a clients motivation for and commitment to positive change.
-MI seeks to discover the client’s own motivations, strengths and resources.
-When exploring the possibilities of change, particular attention is paid in motivational interviewing to the way a person speaks to predict subsequent change.
-The therapist explores the client’s own reasons for change within an atmosphere of acceptance to minimize resistance and defensiveness.
+MI seeks to discover the client’s motivations, strengths, and resources.
+This method is specifically designed to strengthen a client's motivation for and commitment to positive change.
+When exploring the possibilities of change, particular attention is paid to the way a person speaks to predict subsequent change.
+The therapist explores the client’s reasons for change within an atmosphere of acceptance to minimize resistance and defensiveness.

-In Motivational Interviewing and Motivational Enhancement a person works toward a goal only when they indicate that they are ready.
+In both Motivational Interviewing and Motivational Enhancement, a person works toward a goal only when they indicate that they are ready.
 The therapist does not set the goal, they empathetically listen until the person indicates what their goal is and then the therapist helps them to meet that goal.
-Total abstinence may not be a person’s goal, but the therapist will work with a person in recovery to give them the tools they need to reach the goal they set for themselves.
-Often, the end result is that a person chooses for themselves to pursue total abstinence from substance use.
+Total abstinence may not be a person’s goal, but the therapist will work with the person to give them the tools they need to reach the goal they set for themselves.

 Cognitive Behavioral Therapy